Depicting the anatomy of a landing page

 Have you ever been to a restaurant when you were the only person having lunch or dinner?
 How did it feel?
 Truth is – nobody wants to be among the first clients of any vendor.
 Everyone prefers investing in a product or service with many customers who are willing to share their success stories.

-EXPERT TIP: If you’ve gotten a testimonial from a customer, consider using their photo and links to their social profiles.
+PRO TIP: If you’ve gotten a testimonial from a customer, consider using their photo and links to their social profiles.
 But don’t forget to ask the customer about that first, otherwise you could put yourself in a bad situation.

-For those visitors who would like to do a little bit more research and read your content more thoroughly, the closing statement is a powerful conversion factor.
+For those visitors who would like to do a little bit more research and read your content more thoroughly, the closing statement can be a powerful conversion factor.
 It reinforces and reiterates your unique selling proposition and gives your visitor one last reason to convert.
 It’s truly the definitive chord of your symphony, so you’d better make it loud.

-EXPERT TIP: In your closing statement, try to focus on the one thing that is absolutely unique about your business.
+PRO TIP: In your closing statement, try to focus on the one thing that is absolutely unique about your business.
 Ask yourself – if there was one single reason for your visitors to convert, what would it be?
 The answer to this question is the idea candidate for the closing statement.